oasis10702/daily-drinks/README.md

 **Todo**

-- implement more error handling, i.e. handle price is required a number, not other types, handle empty input is invaild.
+- Implement more error handling, i.e. handle price is required a number, not other types, handle empty input is invaild.

 - UI beautify, I would use material-UI and JSS to make the app more beautifully.
 And add some advanced CSS animation.

-- implement E2E testing.
+- Implement E2E testing.